 Obviously, health increases in importance as we age.
 I would not expect someone in their 80’s with significant physical limitations to make the same decision as someone in their early 50’s.
-It’s all the more reason to be selective and fulfilled in a relationship.
+It’s all the more reason to be selective and carefully consider the signs of a fulfilling relationship.
 We need more help and less hassle as we move through this journey.

 You want to be in a relationship that works well, and not in one because you don’t want to be alone.
 What the end goal?
 Relationship fulfilment.

 About the Author: Michael “The Onion Peeler” Lubell

 Following an NYU MBA, Northwestern BA, a modest business career with practically record-setting job changes, Michael left the world of sales and marketing for the freelance creative side to write in 2018.
 No longer beholden to the whims and politics of the corporate world, he found solace and satisfaction writing for Next Avenue, Forbes, CyberParent, and other publications on subjects as diverse as Zoom Reunions, Bi-polarized Friendships, “Gigging”, and Hiring Prejudice and Obstacles.

 He also works on B2B and B2C ad copy while working on his book chronicling his experiences pursuing his dream job as a writer.

 More articles from Michael Lubell